boldbi/boldbi-docker/README.md

 # Bold BI on Docker

 Bold BI can be deployed using docker-compose.
-We run nginx in a separate container as reverse proxy to route traffic to the other containers.
+Nginx will be running in a separate container as reverse proxy to route traffic to other containers.
 Please follow the below steps to deploy Bold BI using docker-compose deployment.

 Download the configuration files [here](deploy/).
 This directory includes docker-compose YML file and configuration file for nginx.

 ## docker-compose changes

 1. Open **docker-compose.yml** file from the downloaded files.
-Replace your DNS or IP address in `<application_base_url>` place.
+Replace your DNS or IP address on which you are going to access the application in `<application_base_url>` place.

     Ex: `http://example.com`, `https://example.com`, `http://<ip_address>`